Status

 Protocol Design:

-This is a specimen, imaging and data collection protocol designed with the purpose of understanding the immune responses to vaccines and infections in adult subjects through collection of tissue specimens and medical history data, and radiographic imaging.
+This is a specimen and data collection protocol designed with the research purpose of understanding the immune responses to vaccines and infections in adult participants.
 The information gained will enhance the knowledge of immune correlates of protection and will help in laboratory work related to the development and validation of immunological assays.
-This protocol will allow Vaccine Research Center (VRC) investigators and collaborators to evaluate tissue level immune responses in subjects who are recipients of Food and Drug Administration (FDA)-licensed vaccines, recipients of VRC clinical trials vaccines, control subjects, and naturally infected subjects as examples of naturally acquired immunity.
-Immune responses will be evaluated using collection of blood, body fluids, mucosal and tissue samples; conducting radiographic imaging; and performing clinical evaluations for research rather than therapeutic goals.
-The underlying hypothesis for this protocol is that detailed studies of immune responses in blood and a diversity of tissue types, including a variety of mucosal surfaces, will further the understanding of immune responses following vaccination or recovery from an infectious disease and will advance development of vaccines against existing, new, and re-emerging pathogens.
+This protocol will allow Vaccine Research Center (VRC) investigators and collaborators to evaluate tissue level immune responses in participants who are recipients of Food and Drug Administration (FDA)-licensed vaccines, recipients of investigational vaccines, control subjects, and participants naturally infected with infectious diseases as examples of naturally acquired immunity.
+Immune responses will be evaluated using collection of blood, body fluids, mucosal and tissue samples to perform clinical evaluations for research rather than therapeutic goals.
+Imaging using ultrasonography may be employed to image tissues such as lymph nodes to guide sampling.
+Detailed studies of immune responses in blood, body fluids and a diversity of tissue types, including a variety of mucosal surfaces, will further the understanding of immune responses following vaccination or recovery from an infectious disease and will advance development of vaccines against existing, new, and re-emerging pathogens.

 Subjects:

-Volunteers 18 years of age and older who agree to collection, use, and storage of specimens and images for research purposes will be enrolled.
-Participants must not be pregnant or breast-feeding for certain study sample collection procedures.
-A maximum of 500 subjects will be enrolled in the protocol.
+Up to 500 participants 18 years of age and older who agree to collection, use, and storage of specimens and images for research purposes will be enrolled.
+Participants must not be pregnant or breast-feeding for certain study sample collection procedures or to receive FDA-licensed live virus vaccines.

 Study Plan:

-Subjects will receive information about study procedures and, if willing to participate, will sign the study informed consent.
-FDA-licensed vaccines may be administered to some study subjects as part of study participation.
-As per NIH Clinical Center (CC) policy, where appropriate, subjects will provide additional informed consent for study procedures.
+Participants will receive information about study procedures and, if willing to participate, will sign the study informed consent.
+FDA-licensed vaccines may be administered to some study participants as part of study participation.
+As per NIH Clinical Center (CC) policy, where appropriate, participants will provide additional informed consent for study procedures.

 Duration: